s6007541/EvolvePrompt/README.md

 2. method_id + % + class_name + %d1
 3. A number that denotes the different attempt, which contains all the files generated during the process, including:

-    1. steps_GPT_rounds.json: Raw response from OpenAI.
+    1. steps_GPT_rounds.json: Raw response from the LLM.
     2. steps_raw_rounds.json: The raw test extracted from the raw response, and the result of the validation process.
     3. steps_imports_rounds.json: The test after import repairs, and the result of the validation process.
     4. temp: Contains the latest error message or coverage result and a test java file.